mattvagni/enfield-docs/docs/cli-options.md

 ### `--config, -c`
 The location of your config relative to where you are running the command from.

-### `--outputDir, -o`
-The directory to which you'd like to build your site too.
-By default enfield will build your site to `./_site/`.

 ### `--watch, -w`
 Whether you would like for enfield to watch for changes and rebuild or not.
 Enfield watches:
 - Your config file